dev-intellisoft/text.js/README.md

 # text.js
-It is a very simple way to translate texts
+It is a very simple way to translate texts.

+It was created by the need I had to translate text by just type them directly without creating key with strange names like "lbl_username", "txt_username" or something like that.

+I really get pain when I need to create keys.

 * INSTALLATION